htammen/n-odata-server/README.md

 #### OData formats
 The OData specification suggests to support [Atom](http://docs.oasis-open.org/odata/odata-atom-format/v4.0/odata-atom-format-v4.0.html) as well as [JSON](http://docs.oasis-open.org/odata/odata-json-format/v4.0/odata-json-format-v4.0.html).
 One of these formats must be supported.
-We will probably only support the JSON format as it is much more lightweight and therefore easier to implement.
+We will __probably only support the JSON format__ as it is much more lightweight and therefore easier to implement.

 ### Loopback
 This project relies on and requires [Loopback](http://loopback.io/) a very mature node.js framework for development of database independent node.js web applications.
 Our project extends this framework with the ability to expose it's data via OData.
 Loopback already exposes the data via a proprietary RESTful API.
 If you are fine with this just use it.
-But if you want to base your projects on standards user OData and our loopback add-on.
+But if you want to base your projects on standards use OData and our loopback add-on.

 ## Usage
 ### Prerequisites
 This component is not usable out of the box.
 You already need to have a loopback application.
 You can thent add this component to the existing application.
-See [here](http://loopback.io/getting-started/) for details on installing and creating a loopback application.
+Look [here](http://loopback.io/getting-started/) for details on installing and creating a loopback application.

 ### Installation